ayeletperes/musa/scripts/Heavy_chain_annotation_pipeline/README.md

-# Repertoire annotation and downstream analysis for the heavy chain R24 macaque sequences
+# VDJbase repertoire annotation and downstream analysis for the heavy chain R24 macaque sequences

-The nextflow pipeline performs annotations and downstream analysis of AIRR-seq.
+The nextflow pipeline performs anotation and downstrean analysis of AIRR-seq.

-The pipeline can be divided into eight main component:
+The pipeline can be devided into eight main componenet:

 **1. Initial repertoire alignment and annotation based reference set**